 For those of us who are prone to making mistakes, this installment is perfect.
 In case you place a wrong staple then don’t worry because this will make sure you get it right out.

 If you want to make a quick job out of fastening two objects or materials together then a staple gun will do it for you.
 These guns are great for securing together most materials together, such as fabric, paper, or insulation, and are a useful tool for a wide range of projects.

 Wider, heavy-duty staples combined with a powerful gun can staple into the wood if you want to attach something to it or fasten two pieces of wood together.
 But most guns and staples don’t work very well with wood.

-They are a cheaper alternative to traditional pneumatic guns and provide more power than manual ones.
+Electric staple guns are a cheaper alternative to traditional pneumatic guns and provide more power than manual ones.
 Electric staple guns are just as reliable as manual ones.
 They are generally easier to use than manual staple guns, as they do not require the same level of physical effort to operate.

 Instead of using a trigger function to emit a staple, a staple hammer inserts a staple whenever it strikes an article.
 These are more convenient to use than the average gun but they offer very little in terms of precision.